NOTE: A “Quick Jump” Menu can be found on left side of page to jump to specific topics.

 Using Anchor Links in Press Releases

-Using hyperlinks (anchor links, or “backlinks”) on words/phrases is allowed for up to ten links, however be aware that due to Google's guideline changes as of Aug.
-1, 2013, these kinds of links will likely no longer help your SEO as they will be set as “rel=nofollow.”
+Using hyperlinks (anchor links, or “backlinks”) on words/phrases is allowed for up to TEN (10) links, however be aware that due to Google's guideline changes as of Aug.
+1, 2013, these kinds of links might not help your SEO as they will be set as “rel=nofollow.”
+Google will still follow all hyperlinks, as they have always done, just not assign so-called link juice to the links from our site(s) to yours.
+Still, considering our site has been online over 16 years with very high credibility, page speed, mobile compliance, AMP support, etc., the links are more likely to help you and certainly cannot hurt you now or in the future.
 Visible (or “naked”) URLs/URIs (e.g., www.send2press.com) are recommended for clarity in place of links on words/phrases.

 All sites syndicating/cloning our news will set anchor links to nofollow and may remove links on words/phrases entirely.
 Anchor links on words do not appear in emails sent Direct-to-Editors™, only visible URLs.

 How to Specify Anchor Links:

 To insert anchor links in your release on words/phrases, simply highlight the word/phrase in MS Word and right-mouse-click to select hyperlink and then insert the link you want the word(s) to link to on your website.
 See the built-in help in your word processor to learn how to insert hyperlinks.
 You do not need to insert hyperlinks on visible URLs like

 While you may use anchors on any phrase in your text, we highly recommend for clarity you consider only using these three link types: a link on a CEO name to his/her bio page, a link on the company's main product in the release to the product page on website, and perhaps a link on company name to homepage.
 “Spammy” anchors, such as multiple links on a book title to different pages is not allowed.
 A visible URL cannot link to a different URL than what is shown.